chapati/beam-wiki/Beam-wallet-protocol-API.md

 ### get_utxo
 Get list of all unlocked UTXOs.

-To do a pagination use `count/skip` parameters  (will be released with [Bright Boson 2.0](https://github.com/BeamMW/beam/projects/10)):
+To do a pagination use `count/skip` parameters:

 `count` - number of UTXO to get, all the UTXO will be returned by default.